itemsapi/elasticbulk/README.md

 # Elastic Bulk

 Add data in bulk to elasticsearch.
-It supports data streaming from PostgreSQL or Filesystem
+It supports data streaming from PostgreSQL, MSSQL, MySQL, MariaDB, SQLite3 and filesystem

 ## Start